Chapter 7 : Flashback

 “Claire?”
 I asked.
 “Claire who?”
 Although I thought I knew who he was talking about.

 “Claire Corner from Ravenclaw,” he replied with another sigh.
 Bingo.
 I was right.
 I decided to play clueless since I wasn’t supposed to know about James’s feelings.
 He didn’t like people to know exactly how deeply he felt about Claire since she turned him down all the time.
-It was his own personal defense.
+It was his personal defense, a wall he kept around his emotions, scared of letting other people see them.
+It was sad, and thinking about it now, it was a mirror of myself, so I didn’t bring it up with him.
 If he wanted me to know, he would tell me.

 “The chaser on the quidditch team?
 That Claire Corner?
 Don’t tell me you fancy her.
 She hates your guts.”
 James laughed humorlessly.

-“Thanks for the help, little bro.
+“Thanks for the help, little brother.
 I didn’t notice that,” he snapped at me sarcastically.

 “Look, I’m sorry.
 Why don’t you just tell her how you feel?
 It worked for me,” I said trying to help.